Maxx54OFC2/Replay/README.md

 	end
 end

--- Função para reproduzir as gravações nas rodas local function replayWheelActions()
+-- Função para reproduzir as gravações no chassi (ancorado) local function replayChassisActions()
 	if #recordings == 0 then
 		replayButton.Text = "No Data!"
 		task.wait(1)